-The E-Myth begs entrepreneurs to work “on” your business, not “in” your business.
+The E-Myth Revisited begs entrepreneurs to work “on” your business, not “in” your business.
 That means setting up reliable systems as soon as possible that will allow the company to function without you.
-Fail at this and you’ve just traded one job for another with many more headaches.
+Fail at this and you’ve just traded one job for another—with many more headaches.

 Did you get the memo?
 We’re all supposed to work tirelessly for 50 years so we can fill our too-big houses with toys we don’t have time to use because we’re busy raising over-achievers who will repeat the cycle, all to serve the god of endless economic growth.
 Or, you can opt out.

 There is a tranquil minority walking among us who stress less, but live more.
 These are the advocates of the slow movement.
 They say no to cubicle lunches, four-minute book summaries, “multitasking” (whatever the heck that means) and monochrome, microwave dinners.

 But they are not always slow.
-They follow what musicians call the “tempo giusto,” the right speed for the occasion.
+They follow what musicians call the “tempo giusto,” or the right speed for the occasion.
 They have a turbo setting, but they don’t leave it engaged.
 Yes, you can enjoy life while producing great work—if you slow down.

 This is an unassuming book that will forevermore live on your bookshelf.
 What’s the Essentialist mantra?
-Do less, but better.
-McKeown shows that when we distinguish between the “vital few” and the “trivial many,” then focus ONLY on the vital—massive results follow: spiked productivity, a reputation for getting things done, work promotions and tranquility.
+“Less, but better.”
+Greg McKeown shows that when we distinguish between the “vital few” and the “trivial many,” then focus ONLY on the vital, massive results follow: spiked productivity, a reputation for getting things done, work promotions and tranquility.
 (80/20 rule, much?)

 What poisons our productivity is an insistence on doing and having everything.
 When we become an Essentialist, we let go of that fantasy and discover that practically everything we were doing was unimportant.